yasoob/personal_blog/content/posts/welcome.md

     raise Awesomeness
 ```

+This blog is powered by Netlify and Hugo.
+I am a strong believer in the idea that one should not be married to the tools and should use the tool which is best for the job.
+Hence, even though I love Python and would have loved to use Pelican, Hugo is faster and Netlify is better than GitHub pages.
+Also, did I mention that Netlify does auto-deployments when I push code to GitHub?

 Please bear with me as I setup the blog.
 There are still some rough edges which I am trying to iron out.
 I hope you enjoy your stay on my blog as I give my website a new life :heart: